illiniLaundry/illiniLaundry-iOS/README.md

 ## Pages

 1. [AllDormsViewController] (#AllDormsViewController)
+Display all dorms
 2. [MyDormsViewController] (#MyDormsViewController)
+Display my dorms
+3. [GenericDormViewController] (#GenericDormViewController)
+Display laundry status of one dorm

 ### AllDormsViewController
 Displays all dorms in a scrollview, three dorms per row.
 ### MyDormsViewController
 Displays all dorms that the user has favorited in a scrollview, one dorm per row.
+### GenericDormViewController
+Displays all laundry and dryer machines and their status in a scrollview.
+This view is generic and programmatically populated during runtime as needed.